Providing for Our Pets – In Sickness and in HealthFebruary 19, 2018

 A pet trust is a legal document that provides for the care of your pet in the event of your disability or death.
 A pet trust has many of the same features of other estate planning trusts.
 There is a grantor who creates the trust, and a trustee who holds the trust assets “in trust” for the benefit of the grantor’s pets.
 The terms of the trust can be as detailed as you wish, specifying preferences such as food or frequency of trips to the groomer.
 Typically, payments to a designated caregiver will be made on a regular basis.
 The trust can continue for the life of the pet, although Pennsylvania places a 21-year cap on the trust’s duration.

 Trusts are complex legal documents that require a solid understanding of local laws.
 An improperly formed trust may have no legal effect, leaving your pet to be distributed as property under your Will.
-When you want to provide for a beloved pet after you die, you want to know your trust will withstand legal challenge.
+When you want to provide for a beloved pet after you die, you want to know your trust will withstand a legal challenge.

 If you would like more information, please contact Melissa L. Van Eck, Esquire at Daley Zucker Meilton & Miner, LLC at (717) 724-9821.